aces/Loris-MRI/docs/scripts_md/Element.md

 INPUT: input file stream

-RETURNS: the value field length, and length before value field
+RETURNS: the VR code (string of length 2) and the length of the associated
+          VR value

 ### values()

-Returns the values of each field of the object.

-RETURNS: values of each field
+Returns the properties of a VR: group, element, offset, code, length, name and value.

+RETURNS: the properties of a VR: group, element, offset, code, length, name and
+          value

 ### print()